Many couples who marry experience tensions and problems in their relationship. Hans Asperger (1944)

 How Asperger’s Syndrome Impacts Relationships

 Lack of empathy is one of the most challenging problems for someone with Asperger’s who is in a relationship.
-The non-Asperger member of the relationship gets angry and hurt by the partner’s lack of emotion and understanding, often saying things like, “You just don’t get it!”
-Because the person with Asperger’s does indeed “not get it,” he or she pulls away and gets angry and defensive.
-Over time, the emotional disconnect can chip away at the relationship.
+The non-Asperger’s member of the relationship gets angry and hurt by the partner’s lack of emotion and understanding, often saying things like, “You just don’t get it!”
+Because the person with Asperger’s syndrome does indeed “not get it,” they pull away, become angry, and become defensive.
+Over time, the emotional disconnect can erode the relationship.
 The non-Asperger’s partner often feels unloved, worn down, and depressed.

 Asperger’s/non-Asperger’s couples also face several other challenges, including:

 Sexual problems.
 Marshack says sex is one of the first things to fall apart in these relationships.
-Half of the problem arises from sensory issues, but the other half is the lack of empathy.
+Half of the problem stems from sensory issues, while the other half is a lack of empathy.
 People with Asperger’s can’t gauge what their partner enjoys (or does not enjoy) by reading their body language.
 Who wants to constantly talk their way through sex, saying things like, ‘Please put your hand here’?”

 Strain during social settings.
-Because a person with Asperger’s syndrome has difficulty with social skills, the non-Asperger’s partner is always ready to swoop in and “save” his or her partner from embarrassment.
-Socializing can become simply too much work, and the couple stops doing it or the partners start living separate lives.
+Because a person with Asperger’s syndrome has difficulty with social skills, the non-Asperger’s partner is always ready to swoop in and “save” their partner from embarrassment.
+Socializing can become simply too much work, and the couple stops doing it, or the partners start living separate lives.
 Sometimes the Asperger’s partner abuses alcohol to lower inhibitions and feel more “normal” in social situations.

 Parenting problems.